cipherzeroprotocol/solana-guard/README.md

 ## ⚠️ Disclaimer

-SolanaGuard is an analytical tool designed for research purposes.
+> **Note**: SolanaGuard is an analytical tool designed for research purposes.
 The risk scores and pattern detections should not be considered as definitive proof of illicit activity.
-Always exercise caution and perform your own due diligence when dealing with blockchain transactions.#   s o l a n a - g u a r d  
+Always exercise caution and perform your own due diligence when dealing with blockchain transactions.
- 